 Angela Lin Moscrop

-Angela is currently attending UBC on an academic scholarship where she is studying in the Faculty of Sciences.
-She plans to pursue a major in Biochemistry or Chemistry and go on to work at a hospital in Pharmacology.
+Angela received an academic scholarship from the University of British Columbia.
+She is studying in the Faculty of Sciences and plans to pursue a major in biochemistry or chemistry.
+She eventually plans to work at a hospital in the field of Pharmacology.